Mailu/helm-charts/mailu/README.md

 It's very likely that your PODs run on a different subnet than the default `10.42.0.0/16`.
 Set the `subnet` value to the correct subnet and try again.

+**Warning:** For security reasons, make sure that the `subnet` value is scoped only to the resources that belongs to your cluster.
+Do not use a subnet that is too large as any IP within the `subnet` would have extended rights to send emails, bypassing some security controls and potentially making your installation an open relay.

 ## Deployment of DaemonSet for front nginx pod(s)

 Depending on your environment you might want to shedule "only one pod" (`Deployment`) or "one pod per node" (`DaemonSet`) for the `front` nginx pod(s).